The One Trick I Did That Made My Life Better

 Here’s one example:

-After a month of travelling, I was welcomed by a messy bathroom.
+After a month of travelling, a messy bathroom welcomed us.
 I hate messy bathrooms.
 But I have no time for cleaning.
 I have more important things to do.
 More work to catch up.

-Every time I use the bathroom, I notice the moldy slimy floor and wall tiles and everything is disorganized.
+Every time I use the bathroom, I notice the moldy, slimy floor and wall tiles, and everything is disorganized.
 It pisses me off.
 What a mess.
-I couldn’t help myself but react, “Oh shit!”
+I couldn’t help but react, “Oh shit!”

 I keep reacting and the negativity was interrupting my momentum at work (I work at home).
 I could not focus anymore.

 But I didn’t want to be a complainer.
-I wanted to solve problems.
+I wanted to be a problem-solver.
 The solution?
 Respond.

 Every time I go for a pee, I brush a few tiles for about a minute.
 After a day, the bathroom was 80 percent clean.
 Little by little, I then reorganized the essentials.
 Holy cow.
 I should have done it before.